MagaluCloud/terraform-provider-mgc/docs/resources/virtual_machine_instances.md

 For manage security groups after the instance creation, use the network resources.
 Find out more in the documentation guides.
 This attribute can only be used when "network_interface_id" is not set.
-- `network_interface_id` (String) The primary network interface ID is the primary interface used for network traffic that will be associated with the instance.
-If not specified, a new network interface will be created in the specified VPC or in the default VPC if no VPC is specified.
-Read the documentation guides for more details.
 - `ssh_key_name` (String) The name of the SSH key associated with the virtual machine instance.
 Not required for Windows instances.
 - `user_data` (String) User data for instance initialization.
 - `vpc_id` (String) The VPC ID where the primary network interface will be created.